projectxyzio/NSTC/REPORTING_TOOL/Pytest_reports/README.md

 ### 5. Test Report  Visualisation

-  *  Test ran with the default pytest.ini conf deatils can be visualised in Demo Dashboard of ReportProtal  .
+  *  Test ran with the default pytest.ini conf details can be visualised in Demo Dashboard of ReportProtal.

   *    TestPortal Demo Account : [Demo Account Link ](https://demo.reportportal.io/ui/#default_personal/launches/19)

-  * Test Reports on Demo ReportProtal Account will be flushed in every 18hours , Data will be flushed in 18 hours .
+  * Test Reports on Demo ReportProtal Account will be flushed in every 18 hours, Data will be flushed in 18 hours.

-   *Note : By clicking on the login button, you can access Demo account as Demo  login credentials will already be saved.*
+   *Note: By clicking on the login button, you can access Demo account as Demo login credentials will already be saved.*

 ### 6. Report Portal Samples